demodeveloperlab/innerknowing/content/_index.md

   From Imagination to Reality
 </h2>
 <p class="text-xl text-muted">
-  I am doing it, till I got a feeling, it's a part of me.
-Than I'll do it some more.
+  I will continue doing it until I feel that it is a part of me, and then I will persist even further.
 </p>
 </div>
 <div class="px-4 mx-auto">